This post contains affiliate links. For more information, please read our disclosure policy.

 In Changhua County, some of the best landmarks are Longshan Temple, Baguashan Great Buddha, and Baozang Temple.

 Keelung City in Taiwan is the leading port city around the busy city of Taipei.
 It is also known as ‘Rainy Port’ as it plays a vital role in the second largest seaport of Taiwan and its constant rainfall.

 Along with Bisha Fishing Port, some of the best places to visit in Taiwan and Keelung are Chung Cheng Park, Keelung Cultural Center, the National Museum of Marine Science and Technology, and Heping Island, Park.

 There are different historical landmarks across the city, including Uhrshawan Battery, Pengjia Lighthouse, and Dawulun Fort.
 During the Mid-Summer Ghost Festival, the city remains crowded every year since 1851.

 Yushan National Park

-Yushan National Park is named after Yushan summit, the highest peak in the world, stretching around 100,000 hectares.
+Yushan National Park is named after the Yushan summit, the highest peak in the world, stretching around 100,000 hectares.
 Along with many canyons, cliffs, and valleys, there are approximately 30 more peaks at Yushan National Park.
 Nanan, Tataka, and Meishan are three main centers you can enter from.
-It is one of the best places to travel in Taiwan for some reasons.
+It is one of the best places to travel to Taiwan for some reason.

 You will get Taiwan to guide along the park so you can get a close encounter with the flourishing species of flora and fauna.
 Some of the most popular animals are deer, sambar, black beers, and Taiwan macaque, along with other reptiles, mammals, and birds.
 The Yushan trail attracts visitors with stunning views of greens.